aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 aws iam attach-user-policy --user-name <user name> --policy-arn arn:aws:iam::aws:policy/AmazonEventBridgeReadOnlyAccess
 ```

-6. Generate the access key id and secret access key.
+8. Generate the access key id and secret access key.
 Note the output, you'll need it for the next step.

 ```
 aws iam create-access-key --user-name <user name>
 ```

-7. [Create 2 repository secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, with the values obtained from the previous commands.
+9. [Create 2 repository secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, with the values obtained from the previous commands.

-6. In the root directory of the project, open the ./github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
+10. In the root directory of the project, open the ./github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
 Update the environment variables based on your project deployment.
-If you need to view this information again, it can be found in the CloudFormation Output tab for this deployment.
+You only need to update the API_ID and AWS_REGION if you left the default settings during deployment.
+If you need to view your deployment information again, it can be found in the CloudFormation output tab for your deployment.

+11. Commit changes to your repository

 ## Testing